flibedinsky/iatoolkit/docs/programming_guide.md

 This allows each Company to have a **fully branded experience** (colors, logos, sometimes additional CSS) without duplicating templates.

 ---

-### 5.5 Putting It All Together

-From a developer perspective, the front end behaves as follows:

-1. **Initial page load**:
-   - Flask renders `chat.html` with company/user context and branding.
-   - CSS and JS are loaded from `static/`.

-2. **User interaction**:
-   - JS listens for message submissions.
-   - Requests are sent to the backend APIs.
-   - Responses are rendered into the chat history.

-3. **Optional modals**:
-   - Help/onboarding modals are populated from YAML-driven content.
-   - Feedback modals send structured feedback to the backend.

-4. **Branding and localization**:
-   - Colors and logos come from `company.yaml`.
-   - Text can be localized through the i18n services.

-The overall design keeps the front end **simple, extensible, and company-aware**, making it easy to:

-- Customize the look and feel per tenant.
-- Integrate new modals or controls.
-- Evolve the UI without changing the core backend architecture.

----
 ## 6. Testing Strategy